 Skip to main content

 This guide sets up a Claude Managed Agent that browses the web through a Browserbase session.
-You create the agent and environment once, then dispatch as many runs as you need.
+You create the agent and environment once, then start as many sessions as you need.

 Prerequisites